thevishalj/My_Portfolio/README.md

     Added a new page "Calculator", following a YTer to create a calculator using HTML, CSS, JS.
     Created whole HTML blueprint on my own.
+    Showed some desingning skills and did a good work.

+**11th September -** Started adding JS to the Calculator Project.